 Two Types of Logic Circuitry

-- Combinational circuitry – performs like a simple function.
+Combinational circuitry – operates like a simple function.
 The output is based on the present values of the input.

-Combinational circuitry is theoretically built from basic logic gates: AND gates, OR gates, XOR gates, and inverters.
-The outputs of gates in combinational circuitry are never sent back directly to earlier inputs.
+- Combinational circuitry is theoretically built from basic logic gates, which are AND gates, OR gates, XOR gates, and inverters.
+The outputs of gates in combinational circuitry is never sent directly back to earlier inputs.

-- An AND gate can conceptually have any number of inputs.
+- An AND gate can conceivably have any number of inputs.
 Its output is true when all of its inputs are true.

-An AND gate is frequently used to control a signal – turn it on or off depending on the value of control signals.
+- An AND gate is frequently used to control a signal – that is, to turn it on or off, depending on the value of control signals.

-- An OR gate can conceptually have any number of inputs.
+- An OR gate can conceivably have any number of inputs.
 Its output is true when any one of its inputs is true.

 - An XOR gate has two inputs.
-Its output is true when one of its inputs, but not both are true.
+Its output is true when only of its inputs are true.
+It will return false otherwise.

-An XOR gate is sometimes used to control a signal – invert it or not depending on the value of a control signal.
+- An XOR gate is sometimes used to control a signal – that is, either to invert it or not, depending on the value of a control signal.

 Basic logic gates can be combined to form a variety of higher-level units:

-- Multiplexers – have several data input signals and a control input.
+- Multiplexers – these have several data input signals, as well as a control input.
 The output is identical to one of the inputs.
-The value of the control signal determines which one.
+The value of the control signal determines which input to take into account.

-- Demultiplexers – have one data input signal, a control input and several output signals.
+- Demultiplexers – these gates have one data input signal, a control input, and several output signals.
 All of the output signals are 0 (false) except for the one selected by the control input.
 The selected output is identical to the data input.

-- Full adders – perform a single column of a binary addition.
-They are the primary building block for multi-bit adders and subtracters.
+- Full adders – this kind of gate performs a single column of a binary addition.
+Full adders are the primary building block for multi-bit adders and subtracto

-- Adders and Subtracters – add or subtract two binary or two complement numbers.
-A subtracter is just an adder with extra circuitry to do a two-complement operation on one of the inputs.
-Usually they are designed to do either addition or subtraction as directed by a control signal.
+- Adders and Subtractors – these work to add or subtract two binary or two complement numbers.
+A subtractor is just an adder with extra circuitry, which allows it to perform a two-complement operation on one of the inputs.
+They are typically designed to do either addition or subtraction, as directed by a control signal.

-- Comparators – compare two binary or two complement numbers.
+- Comparators – these compare either two binary or two complement numbers.

 These two types of logic circuitry work hand in hand to form a processor datapath.